 Lately I’ve been feeling more and more invisible.
 Not to myself necessarily but to others and in different situations as I’ve been observing this recently as I take it all in.
 I see being invisible as a good and bad thing and thought I’d dive into this a bit deeper.

 I’m a tall white woman and growing up I’ve always spoken my mind when I felt it was required.
 As the youngest in my family, I’ve learned to speak up and be heard, and seen – otherwise I would miss out.
 Generally throughout my life I think I’ve been noticed on some level because I have brought attention to myself whether it was speaking my mind or going after what I want or believe is right.
-I’ll always speak up for someone else that is being taken advantage of as I believe fiercely in acknowledging injustice.
-I’ve been taught to do what’s right and be kind first and foremost in a situation.
-I’ve started to question my long held beliefs to understand who I am better and what makes me tick.
+I’ll always speak up for someone else that is being taken advantage of too as I believe fiercely in acknowledging injustice.
+I’ve been taught to do what’s right and be kind first in a situation.
+I’ve started to question my longheld beliefs to understand who I am better and what makes me tick.
 It’s interesting to see how one acts because of early beliefs, limiting or not, and experiences and how we often just accept these automatically.

 I love the Dalai Lama quote ‘Sometimes silence is the best answer.’
 With children – and teenagers – this is powerful and so effective as I want to let my kids find their own way and trip over their own feet so they learn and grow.
 It actually means more peace in my house which is always welcome.
-I do fade into the background a bit more, but I’m finding this place is quite peaceful and is helping me fine-tune my intuitiont.
-I am tapping into my feelings more and am finding new little nuggets of gold that in the past I might have missed.
+I do fade into the background a bit more, but I’m finding this place is quite peaceful and is helping me fine-tune my intuition.
+I am tapping into my feelings more and finding new little nuggets of gold that previously I might have missed.
 I’ve also slowed everything right down so I can take it in and be more mindful and purposeful.
 This new awareness is pretty amazing as I realise how many things slipped by totally unnoticed.

-Overall, I like being invisible and in those instances I feel I need more from those around me, I’ll speak up.
+Overall, I like being invisible and in those instances, I feel I need more from those around me, I’ll speak up.
 Invisibility is my superpower.